 By L. Okey Onyejekwe Jr., MD, JD, 23andMe’s Vice President of Healthcare Operations and Medical Affairs

 Why did we need a separate month for Black history?
-I’ve answered this question many times, heard it asked many times more.
+I’ve answered this question many times and heard it asked many times more.
 At its most innocuous, it’s a silly question.
 Yet it’s a dangerous one regardless of intent.
 For one, the health disparity data points that I’ll be reflecting on below—sobering by any account—won’t surprise you.
 You know them, at the very least by implication.
 Black people between 18 and 50 are two times more likely than whites to die from heart disease, and Black children are eight times more likely to die from asthma, etc.

 I couldn’t shock you with the data even if I delivered it with lightning.
 Indeed, the implications of this question go far beyond “history.”
 So rather than trying to wow you with sobering statistics, or dignify the question with an answer, I thought I’d share why I’m unusually hopeful as we conclude this Black History Month.